arees88/ML_Azure_P3_Capstone/README.md

 ITERATION   PIPELINE                                       DURATION      METRIC      BEST
        58   VotingEnsemble                                 0:01:15       0.7458    0.7458
 ```
+- Screenshot of RunDetails widget showing progress of the training runs of the different experiments

 Here is the screenshot of the completed AutoML experiment with the best model summary: